 I used 37 walnuts per gallon jar – that’s how many I ended up with in my pail – and added the zest of a lemon to each, along with a cinnamon stick.
 I also added whole cloves to one; the other received a generous number of star anise (love!).
 In addition, it took seven cups of “economy” vodka to cover the nuts in each jar.

 The brew will transform into a dark brown liqueur over a period of two to three months.
-I’ll sample it at the two month mark and post an update on its progress.
 This very special liqueur should be ready to warm the cockles as Autumn arrives!